 The Coalition retains a lawyer to defend 3 cyclists who had been charged with Disobeying a Police Officer’s order to get off a roadway.
 The charges were later dismissed.

 The Coalition installed 3 bike racks beside Philadelphia Parking Authority offices (then at Broad & Callowhill Streets), to provide an enduring demonstration of the benefits that dedicated bicycle parking could offer.

 In the era before personal computers, the internet, bike lanes or even multi-use trails, the Coalition produced this map to show preferred on-street bike routes to navigate the Philadelphia region.

 The very first of these fundraising rides, originally organized by the Sierra Club, was held this year to raise funds for the “Valley Forge Trail.”
 These annual rides were promoted and later sustained by the Coalition, and continued for 30 years.
 The trail they helped fund is now known as the “Schuylkill River Trail,” and is one of the premier trails in the United States.

-The bridge walkways on the iconic bridge had been closed to bicyclists and pedestrians since 1950.
-One of the Bicycle Coalition’s first big accomplishments was successfully negotiating with the Delaware River Port Authority to remove the ‘No Trespassing’ signage on the walkways and establish access times.
+The upper deck pathways on this iconic bridge had been closed to bicyclists and pedestrians since 1950.
+One of the Bicycle Coalition’s first big accomplishments was successfully negotiating with the Delaware River Port Authority to remove the ‘No Trespassing’ signage on these pathways and establish access times.